RubiconSoftware/RugbyCenturionsClub/content/pages/home.md

 content:
   - featured_image: /content/media/91006289-1024x1024.jpg
     title: Our Mission
+    body:

+    To educate, inspire, mentor and transfer key leadership skills to the next generation.

+    We aim to:

-    body: "To educate, inspire, mentor and transfer key leadership skills to the next generation.\n\n\rWe aim to:\n* Create a Leadership Programme accessible to all which can be delivered on a global scale\n\n* Create an Alumni of Future Leaders\n\n* Be financially stable and reinvest profits into rugby and leadership education\n\n* Create the first movement for Centurion Celebration"
+    * Create a Leadership Programme accessible to all which can be delivered on a global scale

+    * Create an Alumni of Future Leaders

+    * Devlop individuals leadership skills regardless of level or ability

   - featured_image: /content/media/B0GNJR.jpg
     title: Our Values
     body: |
-      * Leadership

-      * Courage

-      * Selfless Commitment

-      * Resilience

-      * Respect
+      * Leadership.
+Leaders create leaders.
+For the team to be truly successful we believe in developing leadership at all levels.

+      * Courage.
+We put the needs of the team ahead of the needs of our own.

+      * Selfless Commitment.
+We have the physical and mental courage to possess confidence, bravery and resolution when faced with danger or fear.

+      * Resilience.
+Our strength of character to overcome adversity and bounce back.

+      * Respect.
+We respect those people who we train with and compete against.
+We believe in equal treatment and opportunity for all.

   - featured_image: /content/media/533530689-1024x1024.jpg
     title: Our Programme
     body: >-